 4-6pm | Lecture and hosted reception to follow

 Visiting lecturer Dr. Dimitri Kusnezov serves as chief scientist in the U.S. Department of Energy National Nuclear Security Administration.
 He advises the secretary of energy.
 His work includes advancing supercomputing technology and the infrastructure or “ecosystem” to support major federal research, technology, and policy initiatives.
 Among those initiatives are:

-Dr. Kusnezov will provide insight into collaboration among the Department of Energy, National Institutes for Health, National Cancer Institute, and the Department of Veterans Affairs to advance these initiatives.
-His presentation will also examine dimensions of public-private partnerships.
-He will discuss how the technology path to exascale computing—computing systems capable of a billion billion calculations per second—can open new doors in biomedical research and inform high-stakes decisions related to health policy.
+Dr. Kusnezov provided insight into collaboration among the Department of Energy, National Institutes for Health, National Cancer Institute, and the Department of Veterans Affairs to advance these initiatives.
+His presentation also examined dimensions of public-private partnerships.
+He discussed how the technology path to exascale computing—computing systems capable of a billion billion calculations per second—can open new doors in biomedical research and inform high-stakes decisions related to health policy.